 In April 2016, I taught an all-female STEM postdoctoral writing group how to use PubsHub to identify journals and conferences to which they can potentially submit their materials.

-From June 2016 through present, I have been requested to teach information literacy to high school students attending summer camp programs as well as engineering undergraduate students.
+From June 2016 through 2022, I have been requested to teach information literacy to high school students attending summer camp programs as well as engineering undergraduate students.
 See the 2nd table on the right.

-In my new position as the Community Health & Engineering Librarian, I will continue to teach information literacy sessions for students in the Critical Writing Program, the NURS 380 Community Nursing course, and the School of Engineering & Applied Science, with the goal to increase the number of information literacy sessions at the School of Engineering & Applied Science (SEAS).
-I continue to expand the number of library instruction sessions held for K-12 participants of various STEM outreach programs such as internship and summer camp experiences.
+In my position as the Community Health & Engineering Librarian, I continued to teach information literacy sessions for students in the Critical Writing Program, the NURS 380 Community Nursing course, and the School of Engineering & Applied Science, with the goal to increase the number of information literacy sessions at the School of Engineering & Applied Science (SEAS).
+I continued to expand the number of library instruction sessions held for K-12 participants of various STEM outreach programs such as internship and summer camp experiences.
 Since 2018, I taught library instruction sessions for 5 SEAS summer programs, 1 BioEyes cohort, and 1 Public Health Pipeline Program cohort.